-Server Profiles are created to define the parameters for the Avaya SBCE peers; Session Manager (Call Server) at the enterprise and the Charter managed CPE device (Trunk Server).
+Server Profiles are created to define the parameters for the Avaya SBCE peers; Session Manager (Call Server) at the enterprise and the SIP Proxy at the service provider network (Trunk Server).

 7.8.1.
 Server Configuration Profile - Enterprise

 From the Global Profiles menu on the left-hand navigation pane, select Server Configuration and click the Add button (not shown) to add a new profile for the Call Server.
 Enter an appropriate Profile Name similar to the screen below.
 Click Next.